 3 systemic changes resulting from a robust student result management system

-The tense anticipation, the highs and lows, and the all-round anxiety surrounding the announcement of examination results are familiar to us all.
-But with time, this unpleasant phenomenon does not seem to improving.
+The tense anticipation, the highs and lows, and the all-around anxiety surrounding the announcement of examination results are familiar to us all.
+But with time, this unpleasant phenomenon does not seem to improve.
 While we continue in leaps and bounds in terms of educational techniques and tools, the culture surrounding teaching and testing only seems to

 The negative effect of exam results is not limited to the emotional and mental toll it takes on stakeholders in the educational ecosystem, especially system.
 Exam results stress has, at best, pushed students to adopt unsavoury habits like cheating and bribery to assure a good mark and at worst, pushed them to make drastic, life-ending decisions.
 This is an unacceptable consequence of a system that is supposed to enrich the future of a country – especially one that

 is advanced, or at least getting there, like India.

 Ill effects are not limited to students – parents and educators are victims of this toxic culture too, Educators are forced to focus on exam results as the be all and end all goal of teaching.
 Parents are forced to take a practical stand, instead of a more holistic approach, toward education.
 The focus remains on producing good results rather than enriching student thinking through superlative teaching and a focus on building curiosity about the world.